Life of St. Paul

 Life of St. Paul is a series of five short films about Paul the Apostle produced by G.H.W.
 Productions.
-They were released in 1938.
+They were released between 1937 and 1939.
 They were shot at Pinewood Studios and Nettlefold Studios in England.

+The script was written by Margaret Cross, a writer for the Religious Film Society, and the title role was played by Neal Arden.
+James B. Sloan directed the first and fifth films; Norman Walker directed the second, third and fourth.